 And nobody wants to drink from a smelly water bottle, right?
-The reason behind this is the mold, bacterial growth, and other microorganisms that are present almost everywhere especially on the lid part where your lips touch on your water bottle.
+The reason behind this is the mold, bacterial growth, and other microorganisms that are present almost everywhere, especially on the lid part where your lips touch your water bottle.

 And to prevent them from multiplying, you guessed that right!
 You need to wash them well and regularly on a daily basis.
 It can also give off a funky smell when you put in other types of liquid in between putting water.

 Stain build-up will be inevitable if your water bottle is not cleaned regularly